Release of Volume 1, Issue 2, 2013

 - The final article, “The Conditional Sink: Counterfactual Display in the Valuation of a Carbon Offsetting Reforestation Project”, by Véra Ehrenstein and Fabian Muniesa brings us to the Democratic Republic of Congo where the operations of calculative framing in a carbon offsetting reforestation project is discussed and in particular the role of counterfactual valuations.

 Valuation Studies is committed to foster valuable conversations in the new transdisciplinary and emerging field of valuation studies.
+Valuation here denotes any social practice where the value or values of something is established, assessed, negotiated, provoked, maintained, constructed and/or contested.
 The journal provides a space for the assessment and diffusion of research that is produced at the interface of a variety of approaches from several disciplines, including: sociology, economic sociology, science and technology studies, management and organisation studies, social and cultural anthropology, market studies, institutional perspectives in economics, accounting studies, cultural geography, philosophy, and literary studies.

 Download the call for papers here.